Arbitrum FAQ

 -

-The protocol allows network participants to interact more frequently at a reduced cost in gas fees.
-This enables Indexers to index a greater number of subgraphs, allows developers to deploy and upgrade subgraphs with greater ease, enables Delegators to delegate GRT with increased frequency, and gives Curators the ability to add signal to a larger number of subgraphs.
+Scaling the protocol smart contracts onto L2 allows network participants to interact more frequently at a reduced cost in gas fees.
+For example, Indexers can open and close allocations more frequently to index a greater number of Subgraphs.
+Developers can deploy and update Subgraphs more easily, and Delegators can delegate GRT more frequently.
+Curators can add or remove signal to a larger number of Subgraphs–actions previously considered too cost-prohibitive to perform frequently due to gas.

-The Graph community decided to move forward with Arbitrum last year.
+The Graph community decided to move forward with Arbitrum last year after the outcome of the GIP-0031 discussion.

 What do I need to do to use The Graph on L2?